Islam Karimov: Human rights and press freedom

-2005 Andijan Unrest
+2005 Andijan unrest

 According to detailed accounts, on 13 May 2005, some 400 of the 500 protesters staging an anti-government demonstration were killed after being driven deliberately into a trap – authorities had blocked all the exits from Bobur Square with armoured personnel carriers, preventing people from dispersing home.
 Instead, they drove the crowd into a closed street, Chulpon Avenue, where snipers and police shot to kill.
 These scenes of deliberate killings prompted eyewitnesses to allege that troops not only shot to disperse the demonstration, but to summarily execute anyone who took part in it.
 Later, some tortured detainees recounted that police said they had received orders supposedly emanating from the president himself to shoot to kill.

 According to Ikram Yakubov, a major in Uzbekistan's secret service who defected to Britain in 2007, the government had "propped up" the Islamist organization Akramia, which the Uzbek government blamed for fomenting the incident that led to the protests.
 He believes that the attacks were a pretext to repress dissenters.
 According to Yakubov, President Karimov personally ordered government troops to fire on the protestors.

 In response to the military sanctions imposed by the US and Europe, Karimov expelled US forces from the Karshi-Khanabad Military Base.

 Personal life

 Karimov married his first wife, Natalya Petrovna Kuchmi, in 1964 and they had a son together, Petr, before divorcing.

-Karimov's wife, Tatyana Akbarovna Karimova, whom he married in 1967, is of Tajik and Russian origin.
+Karimov's wife, Tatyana Akbarovna Karimova, whom he married in 1967, is of Tatar origin.
 She is an economist.
 They had two daughters and five grandchildren.

 His elder daughter Gulnara Karimova is an Uzbekistani diplomat, professor and businessperson.
 She is the founder and chairperson of The Forum of Culture and Arts of Uzbekistan Foundations Board of Trustees and a number of NGOs focused on cultural and social aspects of life in Uzbekistan.
 However, his first daughter is seen as less than altruistic and allegations that her "organizations" are mere front organizations for her vast business holdings and image propping propaganda are well documented.

 It has been reported that since February 2014, Gulnara has been under house arrest.
 She has been under investigation on charges of corruption, but has said that the "charges against her are politically motivated".

 Karimov's second daughter, Lola Karimova-Tillyaeva, is known in Uzbekistan for her role in promoting education and sports, as well as championing the rights of children.
 She is the founder of major charity organizations in Uzbekistan: "You are not alone", Republican Social Children's Fund for helping orphans, and Republican Center for Social Adaptation of Children, mainly focusing on disabled children and those from vulnerable groups.

 Karimov and his second wife Tatyana Akbarovna Karimova share five grandchildren: (Islam Karimova Jr., Iman Karimova, Mariam Tillyaeva, Umar Tillyaev, Safiya Tillyaeva).